Mr Beast Defends Charli and Dixie D’Amelio Following Tournament Win Backlash

 It is worth noting that only Dixie competed in the final round of trivia against comic book artist and YouTuber ZHC.
 Still, many felt like the 4 on 1 match-ups weren’t fair and even suggested that the family was cheating through the use of phones or people off-screen.

 Not just that my guy, they were using phones pic.twitter.com/cJmYlLQps4— mbdtf (@saintmankind) October 18, 2020

 Mr Beast Defends D’Amelio Family

-Mr Beast eventually had to try and diffuse the situation after seeing the family faced a slew of backlash online.
+Mr Beast eventually had to try and diffuse the situation after seeing the family face a slew of backlash online.

 “I see some people mad that I let multiple people compete on a single team in the trivia tournament!” he wrote.
 “Honestly, the tournament was just for fun and to bring the community together and I’d appreciate if you were to get mad at anyone, get mad at me.
-It was my decision lol”
+It was my decision lol.”

 “The criticism is noted and I’ll definitely keep all the teams the same size next time!
 100% my b Red heart,” he continued.

 Fellow YouTubers expressed a similar sentiment about the competition being all for fun, with the money ultimately going to fans in need.